Unitarianism: Notable Unitarians

 Four presidents of the United States were Unitarians: John Adams, John Quincy Adams, Millard Fillmore, and William Howard Taft.
 Adlai Stevenson II, the Democratic presidential nominee in 1952 and 1956, was a Unitarian; he was the last Unitarian to be nominated by a major party for president as of 2024.
 Although a self-styled materialist, Thomas Jefferson was pro-Unitarian to the extent of suggesting that it would become the predominant religion in the United States.
+John Adams is widely considered the first Unitarian president, while some describe him as Christian Deist.
+In a 1813 letter to Jefferson, Adams asserted that the Christian Trinity was a "fabrication" derived from Pythagorean and Platonic philosophies rather than divine revelation, and expressed surprise that theologian Joseph Priestley had overlooked these connections.

 In the United Kingdom, although Unitarianism was the religion of only a small minority of the population, its practitioners had an enormous impact on Victorian politics, not only in the larger cities – Birmingham, Leeds, Manchester and Liverpool – but in smaller communities such as Leicester, where there were so many Unitarian mayors that the Unitarian Chapel was known as the "Mayors' Nest".
 Numerous Unitarian families were highly significant in the social and political life of Britain from Victorian times to the middle of the 20th century.
 They included the Nettlefolds, Martineaus, Luptons, Kitsons, Chamberlains and Kenricks.
 In Birmingham, England, a Unitarian church – the Church of the Messiah – was opened in 1862.
 It became a cultural and intellectual centre of a whole society, a place where ideas about society were openly and critically discussed.
 (Note: Henry W. Crosskey's congregation included Joseph Chamberlain, father of British prime minister Neville Chamberlain and Arthur, his younger brother, who was married to Louisa Kenrick; William Kenrick, his brother-in-law, who was married to Mary Chamberlain; and Sir Thomas Martineau, who was the nephew of Harriet Martineau, another outspoken public figure and author.
 Sir Thomas Martineau (died 1893) was related to the Chamberlain family by marriage; Sir Thomas had married Emily Kenrick, the sister of Florence Chamberlain, née Kenrick.
 In Lambeth, South London, another two members of the Martineau family, Caroline and Constance, worked at Morley College, the former acting as (unpaid) principal for over 11 years.
 Several other prominent Unitarians were involved in the development of this liberal arts college, which was founded by actors at the Old Vic theatre.)